 - the negative health effects for people who process toxic chemicals without proper protection

 - the costs of the violence associated with conflict resources

-- the costs of mining new metals rather than extracting metals through recycling
+- the costs of extracting new metals rather than regenerating metals through recycling

 - fewer jobs compared to those created with ethical recycling